 And we are..

 has worked, voluntarily and professionally, in civil society since she was a teenager.
 Academically, she studied anthropology and languages, but her main interests have always been greater equality and empowerment from a grass-roots level.
 She was fortunate to be able to establish the first program for civic participation at the university level in Turkey, as well as initiate the Ashoka program as the first country representative.
 She has taken her idealism to a different level now, down to the trash can, at long last acknowledging that some things cannot completely change but they can be modified.

-was born in 1981 in Izmir graduated from Sabanci University Social and Political Sciences Department (undergraduate) and Bo?aziçi University Master of Arts Programme on European Studies (graduate).
-Professionally he is working at Economic Development Foundation (IKV) as a senior researcher.
-His main area of interest includes social policy, political reforms, Turkey – EU communication strategy.
+was born in 1981 in Izmir graduated from Sabanci University Social and Political Sciences Department (undergraduate) and Bogaziçi University Master of Arts Programme on European Studies (graduate).
+Professionally he is working at Economic Development Foundation (IKV) as Research Director.
+His main area of interest includes social policy, political reforms, Turkey – EU communication strategy, migrtation and asylum, women issue, visa policy.
 During his academic and professional life, he has always been involved in civil society work, took different positions ranging from voluntary work to project coordination.